csci338/fall2024/pages/_assignments/project01.md

 {% endexpandable %}

 {% expandable level=3 title="5.
-User Interface (UI)"%}
+User Interface (UI)" id="ui" expanded="true" %}
-The job of the User Interface class (`user_interface.py`) is to allow people to make choices about what they want to do in the app and receive the appropriate response.
+The job of the User Interface file (`ui.py`) is to allow people to make choices about what they want to do in the app and receive the appropriate response.
+This is the main driver of the app and is just a series of function and method calls.

+#### Helper Objects
+Because `ui.py` is the primary way in which users will interact with the app's functionality, this file will initialize `UserPreferences`, `Courses`, and `Schedule` objects and make use of their public methods.
+A small portion of this has already been done for you, but you will continue to use methods from these objects based on user input.

+#### Functions
+* A `fetch_courses` method that queries for the course data from the following url: <a href="https://meteor.unca.edu/registrar/class-schedules/api/v1/courses/2025/spring" target="_blank">https://meteor.unca.edu/registrar/class-schedules/api/v1/courses/2025/spring</a>, converts each result into a `Course` object, and returns a `Courses` object (read more about these objects above).
+* A `generate_menu` method that returns a string representation of all of the menu choices in the system (watch the demo video to get ideas).
+This menu should also indicate to the user which preferences they have selected.
+* A `show_menu` function that prints the menu generated (these two functions have been separated so that they're easier to test).
+* A `process_menu_choice` function (which can accept as many arguments as needed) to handle the user's selection.
+This function will invoke functionality from `UserPreferences`, `Courses`, and `Schedule` objects that are initialized when the app starts.
+It will return the string "quit" if the user asks to terminate the program (so that the application loop knows to break).
+* A `start_app` method that continues showing the user the menu and re-prompting them until they quit the application.
 {% endexpandable %}

 {% expandable level=3 title="6.
-Schedule"%}
+Schedule" id="schedule" expanded="true" %}
-The job of the Schedule class (`schedule.py`) is to allow the user to build a schedule.
-This involves giving the user the ability to:
+The job of the Schedule class (`schedule.py`) is to allow the user to build a schedule based on the courses the user finds interesting.
+Eventually, you may want this class to extend the `Courses` class (optional) if it makes sense.

-* add a course to the schedule
+#### Properties
+It should allow setting and getting of the following properties:
-* remove a course from the schedule
+* `courses`: a list of `Course` objects (set by the constructor)

-* print the schedule
+#### Methods
+* A `to_list` method (no required parameters) which returns the `courses` property
+* A `size` method  (no required parameters) which returns the length of the `courses` list
+* A `display_to_terminal` method (no required parameters) that prints a nice, formatted list of courses (or a message if there are no courses in the list).
+Use the course's `to_row` method to help you.
+* An `add_courses` method, which takes a list of Course objects (list[Course]) as an argument and appends them to `courses`.
+* A `remove_courses` method, which takes a list of Course objects (list[Course]) and removes them from `courses`.
-* save schedule as a CSV file (text file)
+* A `save_schedule` method that saves the current schedule as a CSV file (text file).
+* An `send_email`, which will email the schedule to a selected recipient.
 {% endexpandable %}

-{% expandable  level=3 title="7.
-Schedule Emailer" %}
-* Register with Twilio and get an API key
-* Install the python library
-{% endexpandable %}

 ## Set Up

+> I have also made a <a href="https://drive.google.com/file/d/10h6CsMGXYFRHe4y95x32moJs-u6P9rjo/view?usp=drive_link" target="_blank">video walkthrough</a> of the set up if it helps.

 {% expandable expanded="true" level=3 title="1.
 Set up your repository" %}
 Once your team lead has added you to their repo, you will set up the code locally as follows:
 1. Open the terminal.
-1. Clone your team lead's version of the repository -- and please do not clone it inside of another directory that is already under version control:
+1. Clone your team's version of the repository:
 ```
-git clone git@github.com:<your-team-lead-github-username>/project01.git
+git clone git@github.com:csci338/p01-<your-team-number>-fall2024.git project01
 ```
+    * Note that the second argument of the clone command allows you to specify the name of the local folder (`project01`) even if the remote repo name is different.
+    * Please do not clone this repo inside of another directory that is already under version control.
+    * Make sure that the folder you just created is called `project01` (important for Docker).<br><br>

 1. Navigate into the `project01` directory you just cloned.
-Create a new branch (name it whatever you want):
+Create a new branch that describes the feature you will be working on (name it whatever you want):
 ```
 cd project01
 git checkout -b yourname-feature